tkamenoko/spangle/markdown/api/api-py.md

     ) -> Callable[[Type], Type]
 ```

-Mount the decolated view to the given path directly.
+Mount the decorated view to the given path directly.

 **Args**